lucky-media/guidelines/src/content/docs/frontend/tailwind.md

 };
 ```

-Inject Tailwind into your CSS file:
+Add the Tailwind directives to your CSS file:

 ```css
 @tailwind base;